Wall Street Pummels TEGNA Inc. (TGNA) After Recent Earnings Report

 The Benchmark Company gave a rating of “Buy” to TGNA, setting the target price at $22 in the report published on February 12th of the previous year.

-During the last 5 trading sessions, TGNA rose by +1.78%, which changed the moving average for the period of 200-days by +16.89% in comparison to the 20-day moving average, which settled at $21.35.
-In addition, TEGNA Inc. saw 23.06% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TGNA fell by -3.71%, which changed the moving average for the period of 200-days by +15.31% in comparison to the 20-day moving average, which settled at $21.81.
+In addition, TEGNA Inc. saw 18.91% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for TGNA